geodelabs/geodework-website/app/blog/partial/footer.md

 Best regards,

-Riely and the Geodework team.
+Riely and the Geode Labs team.
 ---

 > ❤️❤️❤️